 The Funding of this Project

-This project has received equal funding from the Women’s Art Library, Goldsmiths’ Research Development Funds (CIG) and Goldsmiths’ Public Engagement Grants.
+Phase 1 received equal funding from three grants awarded by the Women’s Art Library, Goldsmiths’ Research Development Funds (CIG) and Goldsmiths’ Public Engagement Grants.
+CISP also provided funding for the costs of the Launch.